brianmhunt/brianmhunt.github.io/_posts/2014-01-22-making-everything-async.md

 This is essentially what Typekit suggested, but the transition is nicer.

-One of the neat observations of using the CSS FOUT is that the browser seems noticibly faster when loading the asynchronous resources.
+A neat observation of using the CSS FOUT is that the browser seems noticibly faster when loading the asynchronous resources.
 Without more analysis I can only speculate why, but I imagine because the processor is not rendering for the first 400ms of a page load it can concentrate on network tasks.
 Whatever the reason, we were very pleased with this unexpected benefit.

+Typekit has been and remains the largest barrier to quickly displaying something on screen, since it must be loaded before the page displays any fonts.
+Nevertheless this is more than made up for in the improvement in typography and the unexpected benefit the FOUT CSS makes to load times.

+Before Typekit is loaded one could get an image out to the user with an animated background image, as described in [Avoid FOUT by Adding a Web Font Preloader](http://webdesign.tutsplus.com/tutorials/ux-tutorials/quick-tip-avoid-fout-by-adding-a-web-font-preloader/) like this:

+{% highlight css %}
+.wf-loading {
+  background: url('../images/ajax-loader.gif') no-repeat center center;
+  height: 100%;
+  overflow: hidden;
+}
+{% endhighlight %}

+If I were to do this I would prefer the page not display some arbitrary loading image, but an image that resembles what the rendered page will eventually look like.
+I feel the users would find that a more comfortable transition since I find blanking the page gives the impression of impermanence and a feeling of incontinuity to the service.

 ### Uservoice